 TALLAHASSEE, Fla. – The Sun Sentinel reported last week that the Florida Department of Health will be issuing four more Florida medical marijuana licenses.
 The move comes after the state's Office of Medical Marijuana Use was criticized for its approval process and an administrative law judge recommended that officials grant a license to Nature's Way Nursery of Miami, Inc. The judge found that the ranking method used to decide which applications would get licenses differed from how applications were scored.

-A new law also requires the Florida Department of Health to issue four additional licenses once 100,000 eligible patients have enrolled in the Florida medical marijuana patient database, which has nearly 130,000 patients so far.
+A new law also requires the Florida Department of Health to issue four additional licenses once 100,000 eligible cardholders have enrolled in the Florida medical marijuana database, which has nearly 130,000 medical cardholders so far.
 The state must also sift through an estimated 400 applications to choose the four approvals.
-The Florida medical marijuana patient registry is growing at a rate of 2,500 weekly.
+The Florida medical marijuana registry is growing at a rate of 2,500 weekly.

 Florida Department of Health Slows State’s Medical Marijuana Industry